![]() ![]() |

 ABOVE: Venice's historic center can feel crowded during peak travel periods, but the actual number of tourists is about one-fifth of what you may have read in the news media.

-Tourism statistics may sound like a dry (and esoteric) topic, but the numbers can be illuminating--and sometimes they can even be useful in planning your trip.
+Updated May 16, 2025 Tourism statistics may sound like a dry (and esoteric) topic, but the numbers can be illuminating--and sometimes they can even be useful in planning your trip.
 For example, if you hate crowds, tourism statistics can help you find the months when visitor mobs are at a minimum.
 And if you're wondering how much to budget, knowing what other travelers are spending can make it easier to gauge what a visit will cost.
-In this article, we'll share a sampling of official numbers from the City of Venice's Yearbook of Tourism report.
-(The statistics are from 2019, the most recent "normal" year before the pandemic put a damper on international tourism.
-You can download the report via a link at the end of this article.)
+In this article, we'll share highlights of official numbers from the City of Venice's latest Yearbook of Tourism report.
+You can download the full 185-page report via a link at the end of this article.
+(The statistics are from 2023 and were published in 2025.)
 How many visitors come to Venice:International news media often publish unsourced guesstimates of tourism in Venice, with over-the-top numbers ranging from 20 to 100 million tourists per year.
 The Venice Tourism Department's officially recorded numbers are considerably smaller:

 ABOVE: In Venice, any visitor can be a princess.
-Where they come from:International travelers exceed domestic tourists by a significant margin: 4,776,239 foreigners compared to 747,044 Italians.
-The top 10 countries of origin are:
+Where they come from:International travelers exceed domestic tourists by a significant margin.
+In 2023, approximately 788,000 visitors were Italian, while 4,876,000 were from abroad.
+(The Italian numbers were down by 9.4%, while the number of foreigners was up by 29.1%.)
+The top 12 foreign source markets in 2023 were:

-Altogether, foreigners represent 86.5% of tourist arrivals, compared to 13.5% for Italians.
+Altogether, foreigners represented 86.1% of tourist arrivals, compared to 13.9% for Italians.

 ABOVE: December is a wonderful month to visit Venice.
 Crowds are about half of what they are in summer, and decorations (such as these on the Rialto Bridge) add to the holiday atmosphere.
 When they visit:As you might guess, Venice is much quieter from December through February than in the warmer months, making winter in Venice delightful if you don't mind a bit of chill and want to avoid the crowds.
-Here's a month-by-month breakdown of tourist nights or "occupancies."
+Here's a month-by-month breakdown of 2023 tourist arrivals in the historic center, or what most visitors think of when they hear the name "Venice."
+(The italicized numbers in parentheses are tourist arrivals for the city as a whole, including the Lido di Venezia and mainland districts such as Mestre and Marghera.)

-It's worth noting that the busiest and least busy months for international visitors are August and January, while the busiest and least busy months for Italian tourists are April and January.
-Closer examination of the official data shows that overnight stays by foreigners build steadily from spring until late summer (dropping off gradually in September and October).
-In contrast, Italian tourist occupancies peak in April, fall sharply in May, and don't pick up again until Italy's traditional summer vacation month of August.
+It's worth noting that the busiest and least busy months for international visitors are July and January, while the busiest and least busy months for Italian tourists are April and January.
+Closer examination of the official data shows that overnight stays by foreigners build steadily from spring until mid-summer (dropping off gradually in August, September, and October).
+In contrast, Italian tourist occupancies normally peak in April, fall sharply from May through July, and build to a second peak from August to December.

 The "intend to return" figures are also noteworthy: